 By supporting equipment that performs efficiently at times of peak electric demand, the program's rebates help reduce the costs associated with meeting that demand.
 Performance levels are aimed to align with the levels established by national and regional specification-setting organizations such as ENERGY STAR and CEE, as appropriate for the New Jersey market.
 If new program requirements, procedures and/or incentives are proposed at any time, they will take effect after a notification period is provided to program participants (i.e. contractors, etc.) and posting at njcleanenergy.com.
-Any completed applications received after the notification period will be subject to new program rules.
-Rebate applications for cooling system equipment purchased prior to the end of the notification period will continue to be processed.
+Any completed applications for cooling system equipment purchased prior to the end of the notification period will continue to be processed.
 Contractor and customer outreach and education on the benefits of efficient HVAC equipment and quality installation practices will continue to be supported.
 There is a great market potential in New Jersey for the mini-split systems.
 Incentives offered through the COOLAdvantage Program can be found in Appendix A.